antor44/Audio-Transcription/README.md

    >   ```bash
    >   ./WhisperLive_server.sh cpu
    >   ```
    >   Transcription works fully but is slower.
-Recommended: `--model small` or `--model medium`.
+If your CPU is not powerful, it is recommended to use, at most, the small or medium model, especially when using WSL, as some performance is lost due to virtualization.
    >
    > - **Maximum performance — NVIDIA GPU only (CUDA mode):**
    >   Install CUDA 12 and cuBLAS 12 for your system: